jarofghosts/envpm/README.md

 ## usage

-`envpm` proxies commands to npm, but (in the event of a `.npmrc` file in a directory that contains a `package.json`) uses the configuration information present in that file.
+`envpm` proxies commands to npm, but (in the event of a `.npmrc` file your current working directory or any directory up from that) uses the configuration information present in that file.
 If you'd like to make `npm` cache dir aware *all* the time, put the following command in your `.bashrc`: